cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 32 bit Timer
 ~~~~~~~~~~~~~
-if the MODE_64_BIT in CFG_REG_LO CSR is '0', APB timer can be configured as a 32-bit timer i.e. Timer_hi/Timer_lo in one of the below following ways.
+If the MODE_64_BIT in CFG_REG_LO CSR is '0', the APB timer can be configured as a 32-bit timer i.e. Timer_hi/Timer_lo in one of the below following ways.

 - Only Timer_hi can be configured.
 - Only Timer_lo can be configured.